Catharine Sedgwick: Career

-Sedgwick then engaged in a work of somewhat humbler aim than Redwood, and in 1825 was published The Travellers, a work professing to give the narrative of a journey made by two very young persons, a brother and sister, with their parents, to Niagara Falls and the northern lakes.
+In 1825, Sedgwick published The Travellers, a narrative of a journey made by two very young persons, a brother and sister, with their parents, to Niagara Falls and the northern lakes.
 On their way, these travelers meet everywhere some incident or some sight, which is made the source of entertainment and instruction.
 This was the first of Sedgwick's books intended for young persons and the public gave it a ready welcome.
 Its success encouraged her in after years to write the series of works intended for young readers which became popular.

 The reputation of the author was confirmed and extended by the appearance, in 1827, of Hope Leslie, the most decided favourite of all her novels.
 She wrote other things afterward, that in the opinion of some of the critics are superior to either Redwood or Hope Leslie.
 But these later writings had to jostle their way among a crowd of competitors, both domestic and foreign.
 Her earlier works stood alone, and Hope Leslie, especially, became firmly associated in the public mind with the rising form of a native literature.
 It was not only read with satisfaction but familiarly quoted and applauded as a source of national pride.
 Her subsequent novels followed at about uniform intervals, Clarence, a Tale of our Own Times appearing in 1830.

 Sedgwick gives the Native American population a voice within Hope Leslie through her characterization of various people within the novel.
 Similar to the manner in which Sedgwick represented a progressive attitude toward the supposed duties of women during the time period, Philip Gura highlights her addition of minority groups as significant characters and her commitment to questioning the history of the nation that has been told exclusively by white men.